What To Plant In July

 All you need is a paintbrush or cotton swab (see below).
 If you need to hand pollinate because you aren’t seeing any fruit develop on your garden vegetables, here is something you may want to try.
 You do this by removing the male blossom (male blossoms don’t have fruit behind them).

 They produce pollen, leaving the center covered in the pollen to collect with the brush or swab.
 Use a brush or swab to apply the pollen you collected to the center of the female flower.
-This works for squash, melons, some herbs, and cucumbers every time.
+This works for squash, melons, herbs, and cucumbers.

 What to Plant in July by Zone

-July is definitely not too late to start a garden.
-In fact, it can be a perfect time, depending on what zone you live in.
-It’s interesting how the zones have changed a bit because of the change in temperatures all over the world.
+July is not too late to start a garden.
+It can be a perfect time, depending on your time zone.
+It’s interesting how the zones have changed a bit because of the temperature change worldwide.
 Planting times have changed a lot.
 Here is what you can plant by zone:

 Zones 1-3